Universe of Star Wars: Confederacy of Independent Systems (CIS)

 The separatist Confederacy of Independent Systems (CIS) is a central faction in the Star Wars universe, initially introduced in George Lucas’ prequel trilogy.
 In the events of Star Wars: Episode II – Attack of the Clones, the separatist movement, organized by former Jedi Master Count Dooku, is formed by several planetary systems seceding from the Galactic Republic due to dissatisfaction with several problems in the Republic: ineffectual government, heavy taxes, and perceived favoritism of the Core Worlds over the Outer Rim planets.
 As numerous corporate interests in the galaxy pledge their allegiance to the Confederacy, war soon develops between Republican Clone forces and Separatist Battle droid armies.
-Alongside military strategist General Grievous and business executive and politician Nute Gunray, the CIS and the Clone Wars were covertly orchestrated by secret Sith Lord and Republic's Supreme Chancellor Palpatine (also known by his Sith name Darth Sidious), in order to facilitate the Sith's ultimate plot to purge the Jedi and regain control of the galaxy.
+Alongside military strategist General Grievous and business executive and politician Nute Gunray, the CIS and the Clone Wars were covertly orchestrated by secret Sith Lord and Republic Supreme Chancellor Palpatine (also known by his Sith name Darth Sidious), to facilitate the Sith's ultimate plot to purge the Jedi and regain control of the galaxy.
 The Confederacy and its three-year engagement in the Clone Wars is featured in numerous Star Wars books, comics and games, predominantly in two eponymous animated television shows and a 2008 film.